UNSW Appeal, Suspension, and Termination Guides

 Return-from-suspension performance matters heavily

-The postgraduate page says that after suspension, further failure can move the student toward exclusion.
+The postgraduate page says that after suspension, further failure can move the student toward Postgraduate Exclusion Risk or Exclusion depending on the total failed units of credit.
 If the student has already had one chance to reset, the appeal usually needs a more detailed and convincing change plan than a first-warning file.

 Career-level consequences still apply